Docker Compose Demystified: A Full Stack in a Single File

 --network appnet -p 5432:5432 postgres:16

-That is one container.
-A real application might have three or four, each with its own equally unwieldy command, and each needing to be started in the right order with matching network names.
-Now imagine reproducing that on another machine, six months later, from memory.
-The configuration lives only in your shell history and your head, which is to say it lives nowhere reliable.
+That’s one container.
+A real application has three or four, each with its own equally fiddly command, each needing to start in the right order with matching network names.
+Now reproduce that on another machine, six months later, from memory.
+The configuration lives nowhere reliable, which is to say it doesn’t really exist — you have a running system and no description of it.
+The day it breaks, you are reverse-engineering your own setup under pressure.

 Compose fixes this by moving every one of those flags into a declarative file.
 Instead of remembering commands, you describe the desired state once and let Compose make it so.

 Docker Compose is a tool for defining and running multi-container applications.
-You write a YAML file describing your services, and Compose creates the networks, volumes, and containers to match.
-It ships as a plugin to the Docker CLI, invoked as docker compose (two words; the old standalone docker-compose hyphenated binary is legacy).
+You write a YAML file describing your services, and Compose creates the networks, volumes and containers to match.
+It ships as a plugin to the Docker CLI, invoked as docker compose — two words.
+The old standalone docker-compose hyphenated binary (the Python v1 tool) is end-of-life; if a guide still tells you to install it, the guide is stale.
+Everything here uses the Compose V2 plugin, which is what a current Docker install gives you.

-The mental shift is from imperative to declarative.
-With docker run you issue commands that do things.
-With Compose you describe what should exist, run one command, and Compose figures out what to create, update, or leave alone.
-The file becomes the single source of truth: commit it to version control and anyone can reproduce your stack byte for byte.
+The real shift is from imperative to declarative.
+With docker run you issue commands that do things, in order, by hand.
+With Compose you describe what should exist, run one command, and Compose works out what to create, update or leave alone.
+The file becomes the single source of truth: commit it to version control and the system is now documented, diffable and reproducible.
+This is the same instinct behind infrastructure-as-code at larger scale — when you outgrow a single host and start eyeing an orchestrator, the leap to k3s on a Raspberry Pi is mostly a matter of translating these same concepts into a busier vocabulary.

 A Compose file is a YAML document with a handful of top-level keys.
 The most important is services, under which each container is defined.
-The common building blocks are:
+The common building blocks per service:

 • volumes — persistent storage or bind mounts, mapping a named volume or host path into the container.